eldraco/hack-wanderer/README.md

 - `--color` / `--no-color`, `--emoji` / `--no-emoji`
 - `--interactive` / `--no-interactive`

+## Aggressive tower collection + reconnect

+- Multiple QENG passes per interval (serving + neighbor) with longer timeouts/retries, configurable under `tower_scan` (passes, qeng_timeout_s, qeng_retries, dwell_s, operator_scan_each_loop, detach_before_scan).
+This helps surface weak/ephemeral cells.
+- Optional operator scan each loop is available but slow; leave it off unless you need PLMN refresh.
+- Optional detach/reattach before scans can provoke reselection but may interrupt service; default is off.
+- If the USB/serial link to the modem drops, wardrive now auto-closes and reopens the port, re-initializes, and resumes snapshots instead of requiring a manual unplug.

 ## Local status page (small display)

 - The wardrive loop writes a live snapshot to `status/status.json` and a matching display at `status/index.html` (auto-refresh every 3s).